kubewarden/docs/docs/writing-policies/go/04-validation.md

 doc-persona: [kubewarden-developer]
 ---

-The validation logic will be in the `validate.go` file.
+The validation logic goes be in the `validate.go` file.

 Your validation logic needs to:

-- extract the relevant information from the incoming `payload` object
+- Extract the relevant information from the incoming `payload` object.
-- return a response based on the input and the policy settings.
+- Return a response based on the input and the policy settings.

 The incoming payload is a JSON object, described
 [in this document](../spec/validating-policies),
 and you can get the data from it in two ways:

-1. Unmarshal the JSON data into Go types
+1. Unmarshal the JSON data into Go types.
-1. Perform JSON queries (something similar to [`jq`](https://stedolan.github.io/jq/))
+1. Perform JSON queries (something similar to [`jq`](https://stedolan.github.io/jq/)).

-This section of the documentation focuses on the first approach, Go types.
+This section of the documentation focuses on the first approach, using Go types.
-The second approach is described in [a later section](validation-with-queries).
+A description of the second approach is in a later [validation with queries](validation-with-queries) section.

 :::note